cdancette/cdancette.github.io/_pages/diffusion_models.md

+---
+layout: page
+permalink: /diffusion-models/
+title: Augmenting diffusion models with semantic spatial layout conditioning
+description:
+nav: true
+---

-## Augmenting diffusion models with semantic spatial layout conditioning
+# Augmenting diffusion models with semantic spatial layout conditioning

 Diffusion models have been very successful at generating image conditioned on textual inputs.
 Recently quite a few methods proposed to augment them with the ability to take semantic maps as conditioning, like SpaText, Paint with Words (in the ediff-I paper), ControlNet, and T2I-Adapter.